MicrosoftDocs/xamarin-communitytoolkit/docs/helpers/delegateweakeventmanager.md

 ## Examples

-The following sections show how to use this type.
+This section shows how to use this type.

 ### Using EventHandler